Ewwii-sh/.github/profile/README.md

 </p>

 <p align="start">
-It is designed for people seeking power to build fully dynamic widgets and more.
+It is designed to be flexible, powerful, and extensibe.
 It also has a package manager named <b>eiipm</b> which allows users to install packages from the ewwii ecosystem.
 </p>

 <h2 align="start">Useful Links</h2>